Do Southern Phone Sell Mobile Broadband Plans?

 Southern Phone vs Telstra

-Southern phone have access to the Telstra Mobile network whereas, Telstra and Boost Mobile are the only Australian phone companies to provide access to the full (in the industry it’s called the ‘retail’) Telstra network.
+Southern phone used to offer SIM Only plans on the Telstra Mobile network but that is no longer the case.
+Telstra and Boost Mobile are the only Australian phone companies to provide access to the full (in the industry it’s called the ‘retail’) Telstra network.

-Even if you pick Southern Phone’s Orange plans, which use the Telstra Mobile network, you won’t get quite the coverage footprint that you will if you go to Telstra or Boost.
+With Southern Phone’s recent focus on its Green plans which use the Optus network, you won’t have the exact same coverage footprint that you will if you go to Telstra or Boost.
+However, Optus coverage is just as good.

-The question, in comparing the companies then is which plan type do you want and, are you willing to pay the extra for coverage.
+Thus, the question in comparing the companies is in the plan type you want.
 Boost’s plans are prepaid only but offer good value, better than either of the alternatives shown here.
 Southern’s plans, on the other hand, are postpaid only.
-Telstra will sell you either a prepaid or postpaid plan but of course they’re the most expensive in the industry.
+For those looking for plans similar to Southern Phone’s no-defunct Orange Plan that operated on the Telstra network, Boost and Belong mobile are the recommended options.
+Telstra will sell you either a prepaid or postpaid plan but, of course, they’re the most expensive in the industry.

 Finally, it’s worth mentioning that Southern Phone’s customer support is located in Australia, where most of Telstra’s support is offshore, under the Boost and Telstra brands.